clifton779/FifteenGame/README.md

 # Web Programming project 3

+- By Noah Platt, SK MD Navidul Haque, Zi Yon

 1. To run, download zip or clone repository and open path to `index.html` in web browser

-2. 4 Backgrounds to choose from
+2. Four Backgrounds to choose from

-3. 1 minute and 30 seconds timer before board resets
+3. One minute and Thirty seconds timer before board resets